Loggerhead turtle. Photo credit: NEFSC/CFF

 Behavior and Diet

-Loggerhead turtles, like all sea turtles, are marine reptiles and must come to the surface to breathe air.
-Adult female sea turtles return to land to lay their eggs in the sand—they are remarkable navigators and usually return to a beach in the general area where they hatched decades earlier.
+Loggerheads, like all sea turtles, are marine reptiles and must come to the surface to breathe.
+Adult female sea turtles return to land to lay their eggs on sandy beaches—they are remarkable navigators and usually return to a beach in the general area where they hatched decades earlier.

-The life history of loggerhead turtles involves a series of stages of development from hatchling to adult.
+The life cycle of loggerheads involves a series of stages of development from hatchling to adult.
 Hatchlings and juveniles spend the first 7 to 15 years of their lives in the open ocean.
-Then they migrate to nearshore coastal areas where they will forage and continue to grow for several more years.
-Adult loggerhead turtles migrate hundreds to thousands of kilometers from their foraging grounds to their nesting beaches.
+Then they migrate to nearshore coastal areas where they will forage and continue to grow for another decade or more before reaching maturity.
+Adult loggerhead turtles migrate hundreds to thousands of miles from their foraging grounds to their nesting beaches.

-Through satellite tracking, researchers have discovered that loggerheads in the Pacific undertake a trans-Pacific migration.
-Hatchlings from nesting beaches in Japan and Australia migrate across the Pacific to feed off the coast of Baja California, Mexico, Peru and Chile—nearly 8,000 miles!
-They spend many years (possibly up to 20 years) growing to maturity and then migrate back to the beaches where they hatched in the Western Pacific Ocean to mate and nest and live out the remainder of their lives.
+Through satellite tracking, researchers have discovered that loggerheads in the Pacific Ocean may undertake a trans-Pacific migration.
+Hatchlings from nesting beaches in Japan and Australia have been tracked migrating across the Pacific to feed off the coast of Baja California, Mexico, Peru and Chile—nearly 8,000 miles away!
+They spend many years (possibly up to 20 years) growing to maturity and then migrate back to the beaches where they hatched in the Western Pacific Ocean to mate, nest, and live out the remainder of their lives.

 Loggerheads are carnivores, only occasionally consuming plant material.
 During their open ocean phase, they feed on a wide variety of floating items.
 Unfortunately, trash and other debris discarded by humans also tends to accumulate in their habitat.
 Small fragments of plastic are often mistaken for food and eaten by turtles.
-Juveniles and adults in coastal waters eat mostly bottom dwelling invertebrates such as whelks, other mollusks, horseshoe crabs, and other crabs.
+Juveniles and adults in coastal waters eat mostly bottom-dwelling invertebrates including mollusks, crustaceans, and horseshoe crabs.
 Their powerful jaws are designed to crush their prey.

 Where They Live

-Loggerhead turtles are found worldwide primarily in subtropical and temperate regions of the Atlantic, Pacific, and Indian Oceans, and in the Mediterranean Sea.
-In the Atlantic, the loggerhead turtle's range extends from Newfoundland to Argentina.
+Loggerhead turtles are found worldwide primarily in subtropical and temperate regions of the Atlantic, Pacific, and Indian oceans, and in the Mediterranean Sea.
+In the Atlantic, loggerheads range from Newfoundland, Canada to Argentina.
 In the eastern Pacific, loggerheads have been reported from Alaska to Chile.

 World map providing approximate representation of the loggerhead turtle's range.